It's the last day for these savings

 What is a Developer?

-A developer is a skilled professional who designs, builds, and maintains software applications, systems, and websites.
-They use programming languages, frameworks, and tools to bring technological ideas to life.
+A developer is a skilled professional responsible for designing, building, and maintaining software applications, systems, and websites.
+They bring technological ideas to life using programming languages, frameworks, and various tools.

-Usually, developers need to know how to code to write and fix source code for apps and software.
-They use computers to write and run code for different reasons.
-Since there are different types of developers, each one might have special skills related to what they focus on.
+Developers typically need to know how to code to write and troubleshoot source code for applications and software.
+They use computers to write and run code for different tasks, such as creating software, mobile operating systems, or websites.
+There are various types of developers, each with specialized skills based on their focus area.

 12 Common Types of Developers